ccardea/osy-site/yoga/yama.md

 When established in *ahimsa*, hostility is abandoned in his presence.

-This is perhaps best illustrated by leaders like Mahatma Gandhi and Dr. Martin Luther King, who used non-violence to overcome opposition to their causes.
+This is perhaps best illustrated by leaders like Mahatma Gandhi and Dr. Martin Luther King, Jr., who used non-violence to overcome opposition to their causes.
 It can also be seen in animals who are kept on a farm or in a zoo.
 When they learn that people are not a threat to them, they become more tame.

 ### *Satya* - truthfulness
 Obvious forms: lying to escape trouble or obtain an undeserved benefit.